 Persians

 Persians are perhaps the laziest among all cat breeds.
 They prefer lazing and relaxing through the day.
-The Persian cats are known to avoid high intensity activities.
+The Persian cats are known to avoid high-intensity activities.

 Ragdoll